kasramp/Eris/README.md

 - [IP API](http://ip-api.com/)

 The technology stack solely consists of [Spring Boot](http://projects.spring.io/spring-boot/) framework only.
 The live version of the API service is hosted on [Red Hat OpenShift](https://www.openshift.com/).
 The service can be hosted in any platform that supports Spring Boot.

-Feel free to fork it and create your private API.
+Feel free to fork the project and create your own private API instance.

 ## <a name="dependencies">Dependencies</a>
 All the project dependencies exist in pom.xml file and once your run the project, all dependencies will be downloaded.